 I think the key to eliminating some of the lifestyle inflation that’s already worked its way into your budget is to get really clear on your values.
 Because when you get really clear on your values, it’s easier to spend money in ways that align with them.

 Here’s an example for you.
 I used to spend a lot of money on clothes.
-In college, I would hit the mall with a cousin or a friend and drop a couple of hundred dollars, sometimes on things I only wore a few times.
+In college, I would hit the mall with a friend and drop a couple of hundred dollars, sometimes on things I only wore a few times.

 But here’s the wild thing: I don’t actually care about clothes that much.
 I typically wear the same few items in my closet, meaning there’s rarely a purpose for me to buy new clothing.

 On my own personal finance journey, I spent a lot of time identifying my values.
 I realized that nice clothes weren’t really something I valued, yet I was spending a lot of money on them.
 And because I had that clarity, I was able to reverse that lifestyle creep.